Dubai's ruler abducted daughters and threatened former wife, UK judge rules

 “I have seen what has happened to their sisters and I can’t face the fact that the same might happen to them,” she said.

-Additional reporting by Andrew MacAskill; Editing by Mike Collett-White
+Additional reporting by Andrew MacAskill in London and Stephen Kalin in Riyadh; Editing by Mike Collett-White